jaimejim/jaimejim.github.io/about.md

 During this time I have been working on M2M and Internet of Things related topics.
 I have been doing a bit of everything related to IoT for almost a decade already, from prototyping to scientific publications, standardization, architecture and design as well as project management and inventions/IPR.
 For more details, please see my [full CV](/assets/files/jaime_cv.pdf).

 As you can see below, I contribute to various standards.
-Currently I focus more on Device Management, IoT REST-type of communications and Data models.
+Currently I focus IoT REST-type of communications, Device Management and Data models.

 ### IoT Protocol Design and Architecture